In this article I’ll expose seven linguistic tricks people use to deceive you:

 “Me thinks thou dost protest too much”

-If possible: Put the shoe on the other foot and reverse the accusation.
+My advice: Ignore it, and if possible put the shoe on the other foot and reverse the accusation.
 See how they like it.

 “The kafkatrap is a form of argument that is so fallacious and manipulative that those subjected to it are entitled to reject it based entirely on the form of the argument, without reference to whatever particular sin or thoughtcrime is being alleged” – Eric Raymond